SimOgaard/GTP-3_API/README.md

     * Babbage: Moderate classification, semantic search classification.
     * Ada: Text parsing, simple classification, address correction, keywords
 2. prompt: "I think therefore i am"
-    * Is the text GPT-3 will continue writing on
+    * Most important setting, it is the text GPT-3 will continue writing on
+    * Usually helps to tell GPT-3 what text represents example: The following is a list of..., The assistant is helpful creative, clever, and very friendly... etc
+    * It also helps to give GPT-3 examples English: I do not speak Spanish.
+Spanish: No hablo español.
+English: How are you?
+Spanish:
+    * tl;dr Can be used to prompt gpt-3 to summarize text
 3. temperature: float 0...1.0
     * Influences how deterministic the model will be when generating a result.
 I.E the models "randomness"
     * Lower value means the model will be more deterministic